Why do lenders ask for Business Activity Statement (BAS)?

-Due to the Global Financial Crisis (GFC) in 2008 and the introduction of the NCCP Act in 2010, it became a requirement for lenders to obtain some verification of your income for a low doc loan.
+Due to the Global Financial Crisis (GFC) in 2008 and the introduction of the National Consumer Credit Protection (NCCP) Act in 2010, it became a requirement for lenders to obtain some verification of your income for a low doc loan.

-The idea behind using BAS statements was to allow lenders to verify a client’s turnover, and decrease the risk that comes along with low doc loans.
+The idea behind using BAS statements was to allow lenders to verify a client’s turnover and decrease the risk that comes with low doc loans.

 What are the lenders’ requirements?

-Most lenders require ABN and GST registration for a minimum of two years, however one lender requires only one year.
+- ABN – Most lenders require ABN and GST registration for a minimum of two years.
+However, one of our lenders requires only one year.

 How is my income calculated?

 Most lenders will require your previous four quarters’ BAS, which equates to twelve months of statements.
-However some of our lenders require only two or even one BAS!
+However, some of our lenders require only two BAS!

 Each quarter’s turnover will be calculated to produce a gross annual turnover.
 Most lenders will then use 40% of your turnover as your income.